-This spectrometer has the micrOTOF-IITM combining Cryo-Spray developed by BRUKER, which enables ESI-TOF (electro-spray-ionization time-of-flight) mass-spectrometry measurement under cooled conditions to the high sensitivity and the high-resolution; mass accuracy: 1-2 ppm, mass resolution: 16,500 and measurable mass range: 50 ~ 20,000 m/z .
+This spectrometer has the micrOTOF-IITM combining cold-spray or cryospray ionization developed by Bruker Daltonics, which enables ESI-TOF (electrospray ionization time-of-flight) mass-spectrometry measurement under cooled conditions to the high sensitivity and the high-resolution; mass accuracy: 1-2 ppm, mass resolution: 16,500 and measurable mass range: $50 \sim 20,000$ m/z .
 The spectrometer is suitable for organic structures which are unstable at room temperature or sensitive to ambient air: organometallic complexes, supramolecular complexes and reactive intermediates etc..